 Classic Burrito

 Seasoned ground beef spiced up, rice, refried beans, shredded lettuce, salsa, sour cream, chili sauce, and occasionally cheese make up a traditional burrito.
-This food is common in restaurants.
+This food is typical in restaurants.

 Steak

-Rather than minced beef meat, take it up a level with carne asada or steak burritos, which are filled with grilled steak that has been marinated, cilantro, diced onion, black beans, and rice.
+Rather than minced beef meat, take it up with carne asada or steak burritos filled with grilled steak that has been marinated, cilantro, diced onion, black beans, and rice.

 Pork

 Pork burritos are another well-liked meat option; you typically have the option of shredded pork or carnitas.
-The ideal thing to go with pork burritos are rice, green chiles, and shredded cheese.
+The ideal things to go with pork burritos are rice, green chiles, and shredded cheese.

 Chicken

 The popularity of chicken burritos is on par with that of pork and beef, which are popular with various ingredients.
 For example, shredded chicken, diced onion, rice, and mole sauce are all ingredients in one chicken burrito filling.
-However, you can choose to have a classic chicken burrito, consisting of shredded chicken, rice, refried beans, salsa, cheese, and crema.
+However, you can choose a classic chicken burrito consisting of shredded chicken, rice, refried beans, salsa, cheese, and crema.

 Vegetable Burrito

 You can still eat a delicious vegetable burrito if meat isn’t your thing.
-If preferred, red chili sauce, refried pinto beans, melted cheese, and rice make up a traditional vegetable burrito.
-This tastes great when served with crema, salsa, avocado, guacamole, and cilantro.
+Red chili sauce, refried pinto beans, melted cheese, and rice make up a traditional vegetable burrito if preferred.
+This tastes great with crema, salsa, avocado, guacamole, and cilantro.

 FAQs